Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

     print("Hello World from Mojo!") # => Hello World! from Mojo
 ```

-In a source file however we have to use a starting point function called `main` (see § 3.1).
+In a source file however we have to use a starting point function called `main()` (see § 3.1).

+>Note: Don't forget the () after main, and also the () containing the value to print out after print!

 To compile and run this source code, use the command:
 `mojo hello_world.mojo` or `mojo hello_world.🔥`.
 Then the console displays: `Hello World! from Mojo`.